-Power BI integrates with Azure Active Directory Business-to-business (Azure AD B2B) to allow secure distribution of Power BI content to guest users outside the organization, while still maintaining control over the internal data.
+Power BI integrates with Azure Active Directory business-to-business (Azure AD B2B) to allow secure distribution of Power BI content to guest users outside your organization, while still maintaining control over the internal data.

-You need to Enable the Export and sharing settings feature in the Power BI admin portal Tenant settings before inviting guest users.
+Make sure the export and sharing settings feature is enabled in the Power BI admin portal before inviting guest users.

 Who can you invite?

-You can invite guest users that use any email address including personal accounts such as gmail.com, outlook.com, or hotmail.com.
-In Azure B2B these are called “Social IDs”.
-For more information please reference Azure B2B.
+You can invite guest users with any email address, including personal accounts such as gmail.com, outlook.com, and hotmail.com.
+In Azure AD B2B, these addresses are called social identities.

 Invite guest users

-Navigate to the Azure Portal and select Azure Active Directory.
+In the Azure Portal, select Azure Active Directory.

-Navigate to Users and groups > All users > New guest user.
+Under Manage, go to Users > All users > New guest user.

 To invite more than one guest user, use PowerShell.
-For more information, see Azure Active Directory B2B collaboration code and PowerShell samples.
+For more information, see Azure AD B2B collaboration code and PowerShell samples.

 The guest user needs to select Get Started in the email invitation they receive.
 The guest user is then added to the tenant.

-The guest user will receive an email indicating the app has been shared with them.
+The guest user will receive an email indicating that the app has been shared with them.

 The guest user must sign in with their organization email address.
 They will be prompted to accept the invitation after signing in.
 After sign in, the guest user is redirected to the app content.
-To return to the app, bookmark the link, or save the email.
+To return to the app, they can bookmark the link or save the email.

-The guest user will need to have the proper licensing in place to view the app that was shared.
+The guest user must have the proper licensing in place to view the app that was shared.
 There are three options to accomplish this: use Power BI Premium; assign a Power BI Pro license; or use the guest's Power BI Pro license.

 Use Power BI Premium

-Assigning the app workspace to Power BI Premium capacity will allow the guest user to use the app without requiring a Power BI Pro license.
-Power BI Premium also allows for apps to take advantage of other capabilities like increased refresh rates, dedicated capacity and large model sizes.
+Assigning the app workspace to Power BI Premium capacity enables the guest user to use the app without requiring a Power BI Pro license.
+Power BI Premium also enables apps to take advantage of other capabilities like increased refresh rates, dedicated capacity, and large model sizes.

-Assign Power BI Pro license to guest user
+Assign a Power BI Pro license to guest user

-Assigning a Power BI Pro license to the guest user, within your tenant, allows that guest user to view the content.
+Assigning a Power BI Pro license to the guest user, within your tenant, allows that guest user to view content in the tenant.

 Guest user brings their own Power BI Pro license